INL Bureau · Office Profiles

 Program Integration & Coordination (PIC)

-Cross-cutting programmatic issues, post support mechanisms, strategy-to-program integration
+Cross-cutting programmatic issues, post support mechanisms, strategy-to-program integration through program-level design processes (Strategic Frameworks and Program Concept Notes)

 Corrections & Justice (CJ) / Law Enforcement (LE)

-SME advising on corrections, criminal justice, and law enforcement; sector assessments; technical and operational guidance; CJ and LE partner coordination
+SME advising on corrections, criminal justice, and law enforcement; sector assessments; technical and operational guidance; CJ and LE partner coordination with State and Local Partner (SLP) program

 Results